-The State Fire Academy is committed and responsible for the training and education of personnel engaged in municipal, county and industrial fire protection.
+The State Fire Academy is committed and responsible for the training and education of personnel engaged in municipal, county and industrial fire protection and emergency medical services (EMS).
 This student body consists of career, volunteer and industrial fire personnel.
-The Academy has three training areas, which are 1) Certification Services 2) Extension Services and 3) Industrial and Special Services, which all focus on the Academy's only function, which is Training.
+The Academy has four training areas, which are 1) Certification Services 2) Extension Services 3) Industrial and Special Services and 4) Emergency Medical Services, which all focus on the Academy's only function, which is Training.
 All other areas support the staff and students of these training areas.
 Appendix A introduces you to the Fire Academy facility, as well as page one with the aerial view of campus.